SFTP (SSH File Transfer Protocol)

-Being operated over SSH, it is secure protocol.
-In its basic functionality it is similar to old FTP, while having better designed advanced functionality.
+In its basic functionality the SFTP is similar to an old FTP, while having better designed advanced functionality.
 Unfortunately not all SFTP server implementations take advantage of the advanced features, yet.

 Unlike SCP, for connection with an SFTP server you do not need access to shell (although some implementations may still require that).